 We do not really have hard restrictions on what kind of websites we expect to see in Rbind, but we will certainly be happy to host websites related to R and/or statistics.

-If you have a website with its source hosted on Github, you can transfer the repo to Rbind.
+If you have a website with its source hosted on Github, you can transfer the repo to Rbind if you want.

-*.rbind.io to you for free as long as it is still available, and just let us know your desired subdomain name in your Github issue.
+*.rbind.io to you for free as long as it is still available, and just let us know your desired subdomain name by filing a Github issue.

 If you know how a domain name works, please let us know the DNS record we should set for your